adrianboimvaser/postgresql-maven-plugin/README.md

 A [Maven](http://maven.apache.org/) plugin for controlling [PostgreSQL](http://www.postgresql.org/).
 There are goals for starting, stopping, initializing a DB, etc. The main purpose is running integration tests.

 The project is in a very early stage.
 It requires JDK 7 to run.
-Currently there are only 5 goals with very few options.
+Currently there are 6 goals with very few options.

 Usage example: